haysalselen/praktikum/readme.md

 ## Naming Scheme

-When adding cocktails to the menu it is important to follow an nameing scheme.
+When adding cocktails to the menu it is important to follow an naming scheme.
 All [descriptions](#descriptions) have the following naming scheme:

 ```
 ${urlSearchParameter}Description.md
 ```

-All [images](#images) have the following nameing scheme:
+All [images](#images) have the following naming scheme:

 ```
 ${urlSearchParameter}Description.${format}